-- \\DON'T DELAY.
-You have 10 business days to respond in writing to PHA's notice with a request for a hearing. - The informal hearing is a chance for you to explain your individual circumstances and demonstrate to PHA that you will be a good tenant.
-You can present letters of support and have witnesses speak about the positive changes in your life that you have made since your convictions (See Questions 3 & 4) - You have the right, but are not obligated to bring an attorney or other advocate to the informal hearing.
+- You have 10 business days to respond in writing to PHA's notice with a request for a hearing. - The informal hearing is a chance for you to explain your individual circumstances and demonstrate to PHA that you will be a good tenant.
+You can present letters of support and have witnesses speak about the positive changes that you have made since your convictions (See Questions 3 & 4) - You have a right, but are not obligated to bring an attorney or advocate to the informal hearing.